hjoly2003/Chapter16_Init/README.md

 # To copy MapStruct classes in the bin directory
 gradle copyMappers

 gradle build -x test && docker-compose build

 # Resolving Helm chart dependencies
 for f in kubernetes/helm/components/*; do helm dep up $f; done for f in kubernetes/helm/environments/*; do helm dep up $f; done

-# I have verified the dependencies for the dev-env folder
+# I verified the dependencies for the dev-env folder
 helm dep ls kubernetes/helm/environments/dev-env/

 # Then, prior to the deployment, I ran the following docker pull commands in advance.